Dr Jon Topham

 My research relates mainly to the cultural history of science in late Georgian Britain.

 One particular focus of my research is on the history of scientific communication, drawing on the historiography of the book.
-Among my co-publications are Science Periodicals in Nineteenth-Century Britain: Constructing Scientific Communities (Chicago University Press, forthcoming 2020), Science in the Nineteenth-Century Periodical: Reading the Magazine of Nature (Cambridge University Press, 2004) and Culture and Science in the Nineteenth-Century Media (Ashgate, 2004).
+Among my co-publications are Science Periodicals in Nineteenth-Century Britain: Constructing Scientific Communities (Chicago University Press, 2020), Science in the Nineteenth-Century Periodical: Reading the Magazine of Nature (Cambridge University Press, 2004) and Culture and Science in the Nineteenth-Century Media (Ashgate, 2004).
 I am currently researching a monograph on Publishing Science in the Age of Revolutions, 1789-1832.

 - Academic Consultant, Constructing Scientific Communities: Citizen Science in the 19th and 21st Centuries